 November 19 | Sunday Serenades Chamber Music Series: Strauss and the Sublime

 December 2 & 3 | Norwegian Films Double Feature

 Supported in part by Jeffrey G. and Marcia Reid Marsted.
+Educational programming support provided in part by The Royal Norwegian Consulate.
 Support for the Wadsworth Atheneum provided in part by the Greater Hartford Arts Council’s United Arts Campaign.